khj1977/toy_framework/README.md

 - fast-cgi or cache may be used, and since it is precompiled, it would be fast enough even it were LL.
 - phar is exist and it is easy to deploy and manage.
 - build tool?
 Although it is NOT PHP native, rake or gradle may be candidate of build tool
+- Self maintenance or customize of a company which introduce this framework may be done.
+Since PHP itself is easy to understand some simple customize or maintenance of a user company could be done withough SIer which makes application based on this framework.
+I think this is a win-win relation me, a SIer and a user company.

 Enjoy with this framework!